AccessKit/accesskit/ARCHITECTURE.md

 Crates in the `platforms/` folder are what we call "adapters".

-Adapters translate between accesskit's tree format and a given platform's accessibility API.
+Adapters translate between accesskit's tree format and a given platform's accessibility API; you can think of them as backends for accesskit.

 Adapters are best-effort implementations and may not cover all the accessibility APIs of their platform.